avohns/python-latex-moodle-quiz/README.md

 # python-latex-moodle-quiz
-This is just a bunch of examples/templates for batch generating moodle quiz questions using the 'moodle' and 'python' packages for LaTeX.
+This is just a bunch of examples/templates for batch generating moodle quiz questions using the `moodle` and `python` packages for LaTeX.

 Prerequisites
 =============